-Meet Pak Mazin, the keris maker of Kuala Kangsar, and l discover how he keep this ancient cultural heritage kept alive.
+Meet Pak Mazin, the keris maker of Kuala Kangsar, and discover how he keeps this ancient cultural heritage kept alive.
 In this workshop, you will also experience making a keris the traditional way.

 Keris is a traditional Malay weapon and spiritual object, which is said to possess magical powers, as evident in folktales.
 Some blades are said to carry good luck while others carry bad luck.
 They may be used for display, as a talisman, a sanctified heirloom, a ceremonial accessory and a status symbol.

 Having started at the age of 12, Pak Mazin is a fourth-generation keris maker who is passionate about sharing this tradition with the world.
 He has even crafted the keris for the Yang di-Pertuan Agong, and members of the royalty.

 In this workshop, you will learn the art and techniques behind making a keris.
 You will understand the different types of metal used for the blade, how to forge the blade in fire and how to carve the sheath of the keris.
 Note that you will not be able to complete your own keris within such a short time, but you can learn how he crafts the keris and try hammering the blade.